68 Federal St., New London, Connecticut. County/parish: New London.

 Added to the National Register of Historic Places April 22, 1976.
 NRIS 76001992.

-Built in 1837, the Acors Barns House is a two-and-one-half story Greek Revival house with a gable roof and clapboarded exterior.
-The front facade of the house is five bays wide with a Greek Revival portico leading to the main entrance.
-Additions to the house include a projecting center dormer, and second-story projection over a partially enclosed veranda.
-The plain exterior is contrasted by interior's elaborate hall ceilings, detailed woodwork and arched marble fireplaces.
-Journalist David Collins wrote in The Day newspaper that the Acors Barns house is a "fine and rare example" of architecture that is especially important to New London.
+The Acors Barns House is a two-and-one-half story Greek Revival house built in 1837 with a gable roof and clapboarded exterior.
+The front facade is five bays wide with a Greek Revival portico leading to the main entrance.
+Additions to the house include a projecting center dormer and a second-story projection over a partially enclosed veranda.
+The plain exterior is contrasted by the interior's elaborate hall ceilings, detailed woodwork, and arched marble fireplaces.
+David Collins wrote in the New London Day that the Acors Barns house is a "fine and rare example" of architecture that is especially important to New London.

 The Acors Barns House was added to the National Register of Historic Places (NRHP) on April 22, 1976.